syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 ## Individual control script reference

-Syncfusion&reg; Blazor components provides component-wise scripts which can be referenced externally in application.
+Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components provides component-wise scripts which can be referenced externally in application.
 If you are using minimal components, then you can import the selected components scripts via CDN or Static web assets directly without using [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator) instead of referencing single script with all components.

 You can add a component script reference in one of the following ways based on usage,